 THE REAL TIME INFORMATION IS AVAILABLE ON OUR ENERGY DASHBOARD LOCATED AT HTTP://ENERGYDASH.UIC.EDU/LOGIN

-(Note: only accessible from campus internet.
+(Note: Both the username and password are case-sensitive and that the site is only accessible from campus internet.
 See the UIC Academic Computing and Communications Center for information on UIC WiFi.)

 The Smart Grid

 Smart grid means “computerizing” the electric utility grid.
 It includes adding two-way digital communication technology to devices associated with the grid.
 The two-way communication adds a component that allows electricity consumers to keep track of their usage.
 You can now log onto a computer and see how much and when energy is being used in order to better manage energy consumption and potentially save money.
 Click here to see a video about the Smart Grid, written, directed, and acted by the Smart Grid Interns.